Briiqn/ChromeOS-Utils/README.md

 Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter

-| Took can take minutes-hrs because cool
+| Can take minutes-hrs because cool

 shell script  because i dont have the time to make a gui lol (plus i can actually spend the rest of my day functioning as a human being)